 Normally, feces consist of about 75% water and 25% solids: mostly dead bacteria and indigestible food matter such as cellulose, but also minor amounts of cell debris, bile pigments and died leukocytes (white blood cells).
-Conversely, in a Diarrhea situation feces can be as much as 98% water, hence the big risk of dehydration.

-- Medicaments, in particular:
+- medication, in particular:

 - Microbes, in particular: